robinsonrk/OpenEdgeAblUtilities/README.md

 Some basic instructions and notes before you try to use this library.

 ### Compatibility
 This works with Progress OpenEdge 10+, on Windows and TTY environments.
-See compatibiliti of your PDF Viewer for PDFNator project.
+See compatibility of your PDF Viewer for PDFNator project.

 ### For Progress Developer Studio users
 This is a entire PDS workspace with contained projects in it.